Last Updated on Samuel Franklinby

 - Mothership Zeta (August 2009)

 Given the DLCs in Fallout 3 are standalone adventures players can follow the above release order without significant issue.
-Other factors that might influence your decision of Fallout 3 DLC order include:
+Other factors that might influence your decision of Fallout 3 DLC play order (which DLC first and when to do them) include:

-- Operation: Anchorage gives one of the best armour options (Winterized T-51b power armour) in Fallout 3 while also providing the player with power armour training.
-Given this significantly improves your survivability players should decide if they want to obtain and use this equipment as it can alter the difficulty balance.
+- Operation: Anchorage gives one of the Fallout 3 best armour options (Winterized T-51b power armour) while also providing the player with power armour training.
+Given this significantly improves your survivability players should decide if they want to obtain and use this equipment as it can alter the difficulty balance for your adventure afterwards.
 The Chinese stealth armour is also available from this Fallout 3 DLC that is equally strong for the stealth based player.

-- The Pitt provides players one of the best melee weapons in Fallout 3 which again can impact on overall difficultly if you use this item when obtained.
-For example if you want to do a melee only playthrough completing this early can lower the difficulty you encounter of the main game content.
-It also offers decent weapons for stealthy or energy character build archetypes.
+- The Pitt provides players one of the best melee weapons in Fallout 3 which again can impact on overall difficultly if you use this item once obtained.
+This piece of additional content also offers decent weapons for stealthy or energy character build archetypes.

-- Broken Steel alters the final Fallout 3 ending so saving this until last (activates after finishing the main Fallout 3 storyline) can be a good option for story minded players.
-Note you should have this activated from the start though as it increases your character max level from 20 to 30.
+- Broken Steel builds on the final Fallout 3 ending so saving this until last (activates after finishing the main Fallout 3 storyline) can be a good option for story minded players.
+Note you should still have this activated from the start of your game though as it increases your character max level from 20 to 30.

 - Point Lookout and Mothership Zeta are designed to be tougher Fallout 3 DLC content intended for high level players that have appropriate gear, perks and builds.
 Experienced players not on their first playthrough can attempt these DLCs earlier and may actually have an easier time given how scaling works.
 For newer players though tackling these at high levels (25+) is the better option.

-- Point Lookout provides two useful perks for your adventure ahead with Ghoul Ecology for additional ghoul damage and Superior Defender for a damage and defence boost that can help.
+- Point Lookout provides two of the best Fallout 3 perks for your adventure with Ghoul Ecology for additional ghoul damage and Superior Defender for a damage and defence boost.

 - Mothership Zeta provides a significant number of weapons for energy weapon focused players along with expensive loot that can quickly generate significant caps.